handoniumumumum/CS50-Cracker/README.md

 # CS50-Cracker
 Cracker for passwords encrypted with classic DES.
+Assigned through online course Harvard CS50.

+If you're taking the course, kindly don't look at this unless you're truly stumped.

 The only argument this program takes is a DES-encrypted password.